yuanyuxin0077/SLIM-release-apps-public/INSTALLATION.md

  Edit the file created above in an editor and make the following changes  accordingly to chosen installation strategy.

- Note: if you skipped the installation of SLIM-release-comp, leave SLIM_COMP environment as it is in any of the options below.
+ Note: if you skipped the installation of SLIM-release-comp-public, leave SLIM_COMP environment as it is in any of the options below.
 ##### 5.1.2.1 Complete user-owned installation
- In personal SLIM-release-apps/environment.{sh,csh}:
+ In personal SLIM-release-apps-public/environment.{sh,csh}:

- - SLIM_COMP points to absolute path of user's personal SLIM-release-comp
+ - SLIM_COMP points to absolute path of user's personal SLIM-release-comp-public
- - SLIM_APPS points to absolute path of user's personal SLIM-release-apps
+ - SLIM_APPS points to absolute path of user's personal SLIM-release-apps-public
  - SLIM_APPS_RUNS points to $SLIM_APPS

-##### 5.1.2.2 Multi-user SLIM-release-comp installation
+##### 5.1.2.2 Multi-user SLIM-release-comp-public installation
- In personal SLIM-release-apps/environment.{sh,csh}:
+ In personal SLIM-release-apps-public/environment.{sh,csh}:

- - SLIM_COMP points to absolute path of common SLIM-release-comp
+ - SLIM_COMP points to absolute path of common SLIM-release-comp-public
- - SLIM_APPS points to absolute path of user's personal SLIM-release-apps
+ - SLIM_APPS points to absolute path of user's personal SLIM-release-apps-public
  - SLIM_APPS_RUNS points to $SLIM_APPS

 ##### 5.1.2.3 Full multi-user installation
- In common SLIM-release-apps/environment.{sh,csh}:
+ In common SLIM-release-apps-public/environment.{sh,csh}:

- - SLIM_COMP points to absolute path of common SLIM-release-comp
+ - SLIM_COMP points to absolute path of common SLIM-release-comp-public
- - SLIM_APPS points to absolute path of common SLIM-release-apps
+ - SLIM_APPS points to absolute path of common SLIM-release-apps-public
  - SLIM_APPS_RUNS points to $SLIM_APPS

- In personal SLIM-release-apps/environment.{sh,csh}:
+ In personal SLIM-release-apps-public/environment.{sh,csh}:

- - SLIM_COMP points to absolute path of common SLIM-release-comp
+ - SLIM_COMP points to absolute path of common SLIM-release-comp-public
- - SLIM_APPS points to absolute path of common SLIM-release-apps
+ - SLIM_APPS points to absolute path of common SLIM-release-apps-public
- - SLIM_APPS_RUNS points to absolute path of user's personal SLIM-release-apps
+ - SLIM_APPS_RUNS points to absolute path of user's personal SLIM-release-apps-public

 ### 5.2 Importing shell environment
- In terminal window, in the home of SLIM-release-apps do either of the
+ In terminal window, in the home of SLIM-release-apps-public do either of the
  following:
 #### 5.2.1 in bash-like shell execute
  	. environment.sh